haltosan/haltosan/README.md

 - 👋 Hi, I’m @haltosan
 - 👀 I’m interested in cyber security, logic, and learning all I can (and helping computers learn too).
-- 🌱 I’m currently learning software design principles.
-I'm also working on algorithm design, proofs, and Microsoft's language Lean.
+- 🌱 I’m currently learning how to write testable and maintainable projects.
+I'm also learning Haskell.
 - 💞️ I’m looking to collaborate on refactoring projects (to give me design experience) or security projects.